 - Sensory stimulation activities for dementia patients engage one or more of the physical senses in some way.
 Keeping the senses active may help enhance other functions as well.
 Engaging the senses can be as easy as playing music or feeling various objects and materials.
 These activities can provide mental stimulation and may help reduce other harmful or challenging behaviors.
 They may also improve functionality or make it easier for a patient to communicate about specific experiences or ideas.
 These activities can easily be incorporated into small or larger groups to promote social growth and improved communication.

-- Exercise is vital for everyone regardless of health or age, but It’s especially true for those with dementia.
+- Exercise is vital for everyone regardless of health or age.
+This is especially true for those with dementia.
 The benefits of physical activity closely mimic those of sensory activities.
 Physical activity isn’t limited to traditional exercise, though.
 It may include simpler activities or those that overlap with life skills like walking, preparing food, etc.

-- As mentioned above, life skills are often incorporated into activities of all kinds.
-Life skills specifically target the different actions a person might perform to care for themselves.
-This can be taking care of physical needs, or maybe cleaning up a part of the house.
+- As mentioned above, life skills are often incorporated into other activities.
+Life skill activities specifically target the different actions a person might perform to care for themselves.
+This can involve taking care of physical needs, or maybe cleaning up a part of the house.
 Life skill activities may provide comfort or a sense of familiarity for someone with dementia.
-It could also improve their confidence as they see they can independently perform tasks.
+It can also improve their confidence.

 Mentally Stimulating Activities

-- Stimulating activities specifically target the mind, and they can take a lot of different forms.
+- Mentally stimulating activities specifically target the brain, and they can take a lot of different forms.
 They might include games for dementia patients (memory games, card games, puzzles) or other activities that engage the mind.
-The most obvious benefit of this type of activity is improved mental functionality.
+Some forms of dementia have been shown to progress more slowly in patients who stay mentally active.
 Mental functionality includes communication skills and one’s perception of their quality of life.
 Mental and memory stimulation may motivate individuals to engage more with others because they may find it easier to express their ideas and recall basic memories.

 - Activities that promote creativity can be active or passive.
 These creative activities don’t have to take the form of what comes to mind immediately – artistic creation, for example.
 This can include singing songs, telling stories, or even watching others engage in creative activity.
-Activities that engage your creative side have great potential to improve mood and behaviors.
-It gives your loved one the chance to express themselves and their emotions positively.
+Activities that engage a person’s creative side have great potential to improve mood and behaviors.
+It gives loved ones the chance to express themselves and their emotions positively.
 These activities are also usually easily adaptable for group activities.

 Suggestions and Examples of Activities for Dementia Patients

-Now that we’ve discussed the benefits of dementia patients’ activities, it may be easier to consider what sort of unique activities you’d like to pursue.
-Coming up with specific and meaningful activities can also be challenging.
-You might feel overwhelmed or not sure where to start!
+Now that we’ve discussed some of the categories of available activities, it may be helpful to consider what sort of unique activities you’d like to pursue.
+Coming up with specific and meaningful activities can be challenging.
+You might feel overwhelmed or unsure where to start!
 Below is a list, divided by the categories we discussed above, full of examples to think about.